People who live on rural land in the country are either “been-heres” or “come-heres.” Both choose to live here—and often it’s a hard choice.

 Money can be made in farming if the operation is large, and you’re not paying off the land.
 Most small farmers survive on non-farm income, and the majority of America’s farms are now small, lifestyle or hobby enterprises.

-For-profit small farms generate some cash and many tax benefits—livelihoods are a different matter if your definition includes health insurance, retirement, middle-class income, children and meat once a week.
+A for-profit small farm generates some cash and many tax benefits—livelihoods are a different matter if your definition includes health insurance, retirement, middle-class income, children and meat once a week.

 Small farms will generate small incomes; consider them supplements to other sources.